GCSE Physics › P3.2 Internal energy and energy transfers

 Internal energy and energy transfers

-Free AQA GCSE Physics practice questions on Internal energy and energy transfers.
-Sample questions below with detailed mark schemes — sign up to practise the full set with spaced repetition.
+Free GCSE Physics practice questions on Internal energy and energy transfers.
+Aligned with the UK Department for Education GCSE subject content — works for any UK GCSE exam board.
+Sample questions below with detailed mark schemes.
+Sign up to practise the full set with spaced repetition.

 Start free All Physics topics